Welcome to Lakehead

 University is a very different experience than high school.
 Let's talk about it!

 University students are required to act ethically and with integrity in academic matters, as well as demonstrate behaviours that support the university's academic values.
 Students are responsible for being aware of and demonstrating behaviour that is honest and ethical in their academic work.
-Before classes begin, make sure to become familiar with Lakehead University's Academic Integrity Code of Conduct.
+Before classes begin, make sure to become familiar with Lakehead University's Student Code of Conduct.
+Here is a link to a summary of the Student Code of Conduct.
+View the entire Code of Conduct at lakeheadu.ca/studentconduct.

 As a university student, you are also expected to maintain a level of professionalism.
 Treating your classmates and professors with respect is an absolute must.
 This includes showing up to class on time, taking ownership for your actions and words, and communicating properly with your professors.
 When emailing a professor with a question, be sure to include the course-code for your class in the subject line of the email.
 (E.g. "GEOG 1111-YA, Student Question")